pnimac/urlshortener/README.md

 ## Handling Edge Cases
 * Expired URLs : If the short URL has expired, the service should return a meaningful response (eg..
 HTTP 410) rather than attempting to redirect.
 * Non-Existent URLs : If the short URL does not exist in the database, the service should handle this gracefully (eg..
 HTTP 404 Not Found status code).
 * URL Conflicts : If a conflict arises where multiple long URLs could map to the same short URL (due to a hash collision or manual alias conflict), the service should have a strategy to resolve this.
 Implement collision detection during URL creation to prevent conflicts, and ensure that the Redirection Service always resolves to the correct long URL.
+We can use apply salting, ie. add unique salts to the URL before hashing to minimize the risk of collisions.
+We can also ensure that the short URL is unique in your database by adding a unique constraint.

 ## Security
 * Rate Limiting : To prevent abuse (e.g., spamming the service with thousands of URLs), implement rate limiting at the API layer.